 In my experience however, the answer is yes!

 Not only is this answer supported by various clinical studies identifying acupuncture as an effective therapy for migraines, but clinically I have seen my own patients find significant and lasting migraine relief from the use of Acupuncture.

 I also personally know all to well the debilitating effects that migraines can have on your life.
 I used to suffer from migraines, and I have watched many family members suffer as well.
 Acupuncture helped me and it can help you too.

 Most migraines can be greatly improved in frequency and intensity with acupuncture and natural medicine.
 Below I’m going to share a handful of simple approaches that can make a huge difference.
 Here they are:

 Of course, number one on the list is Acupuncture.
-I’d estimate that most migraine cases can be improved and controlled with acupuncture alone.
+Most migraine cases can be improved with acupuncture alone.

 Other ways to help with migraines:

 - Clean up your diet – cutting down or out sugar, processed foods and chemical filled foods.
 At the same time eat a healthier diet which is focused on whole foods and is plant based as much as possible.